 Believe it or not, a long beard also helps you protect yourself from bacterial infections.
 The beard acts as a buffer zone and prevents all those pesky bacteria from reaching your mouth, nose, and lungs.
 Thus, improving your beard growth and thickness can lead to a healthier lifestyle.

 Short History of the Longest Beard in the World

 The undisputed champion of beard length is still and forever will be Hans Langseth.
 He was born in Norway in 1865 and started growing his beard when he was 19.
 During his lifetime, he never shaved, not even once.
 Resulting in his beard reaching an outstanding 17 feet and 6 inches in length.

-We don’t know exactly if he used a professional beard grooming kit or not, but we do know that the second-longest beard of his time was only, oooonly 12 feet long.
+The second-longest beard of his time was only, oooonly 12 feet long.
 For him to move freely, he had to keep his beard wrapped or knotted.
 But he did let it loose for photo-ops or showcases.

 Hans died in 1927 in South Dakota at the age of 62.
 His final wish was for his beard to be cut off and saved for posterity.
 His family kept the leftovers of his beard for years until his son Russell decided to donate the beard to the Smithsonian Museum.
 Even though it is still held today, mere mortals cannot see his beard in person anymore, as pulled from the exhibit section.
 Only his living family members are allowed to marvel at the sight of Hans’ beard.